Find Affordable College Courses

 4 Yearly Graduations

 The 6th most popular school in the country for cognitive science majors who are seeking their master's degree is Massachusetts Institute of Technology.
 Roughly 11,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $55,510 per year, while in-state graduate students, on average, pay $55,510 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to cognitive science majors at MIT.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $59,750 per year, while in-state graduate students, on average, pay $59,750 per year.
+During the most recent year for which we have data, 4 people received their master's degree in cognitive science from MIT.
+Of these students, 46% were women and 54% were members of underrepresented racial-ethnic groups.
+Data shows that MIT graduates that hold this degree go on to make a median salary of $44,752.

 #7